couchbasecloud/terraform-provider-couchbasecapella/docs/resources/project.md

 `couchbasecapella_project` provides a Project resource.
 This resource allows projects to be created or deleted.

-~> **WARNING:** Changing the name of an existing Project in your Terraform configuration will result in the destruction of that Project and the re-creation of the Project with the new name.
+~> **WARNING:** Changing the name of an existing Project in your Terraform configuration will result in the destruction of that Project and the creation of a new Project with the new name.
 Projects that contain clusters cannot be destroyed without the associated clusters being destroyed first.
 Terraform will inform you of the destroyed/created resources before applying so be sure to verify any change to your environment before applying.

 ## Example Usage